TheButterflyGroup/DroneEquippedHomeSecurity/README.md

 ## Authors

 We are a team of FullStack Software Developers and a UX Designer.
-Chris Black is our team captain who's also a FullStack Developer and instructor at [Prime Digital Academy](https://primeacademy.io/)
+Chris B. is our team captain who's also a FullStack Developer and instructor at [Prime Digital Academy](https://primeacademy.io/)
 * Nestor G.
 * Sarah C.
 * Alecia H.
 * Xiong V.
 * Josh K. [UX Designer](https://www.joshkaeding.com/)
-* Chris B. Software Developer/Instructor
+* Chris B.